The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies: A kinematic selection of galaxies dominated by disks, bulges, and halos

 Despite the somewhat artificial classification, both disk- and bulge-dominated galaxies have rarely been affected by mergers in the past 10 Gyr ($z<2$), thus they are likely to be two fundamentally-different types of galaxies in comparison to halo-dominated ones.
-If for bulge-dominated galaxies mergers have been infrequent in the late-phase of cosmic evolution, then such bulges must have been generated by either internal processes or in an earlier-phase of the Universe.
+Mergers have been infrequent in the late-phase of cosmic evolution for bulge-dominated galaxies, so that such bulges must have been generated by either internal processes or in an earlier-phase of the Universe.
 Bulge- and disk-dominated galaxies may be the two ends of a continuous distribution.
 The properties of such galaxies are able to record important information of their ``initial conditions'' after the early phase, which is likely lost in mergers.
-The formation of halo-dominated galaxies, in contrast, is tightly correlated with mergers.
+The formation of halo-dominated galaxies, in contrast, is tightly correlated with mergers that happen late, thus are relatively dry.
 They may form via major mergers between the two fundamental types of galaxies, or via ex-situ stellar accumulation through minor mergers with low-mass satellites.
 In order to gain new insights into galaxy properties discussed here and their evolutionary histories, we trace different types of galaxies back to high redshifts in the next two sections.